naofireblade/homebridge-logic/README.md

 - [Home](https://itunes.apple.com/de/app/home-hausautomatisierung/id995994352) (no custom variable names, no rules)
 - [Report new](https://github.com/naofireblade/homebridge-logic/issues)

+### Troubleshooting

+#### I cannot add my variable
+Check if a variable with the same name already exists.

+#### My added variable does not show up in the list
+In the current Eve app you have to change the room twice and then open the variable list again to a refresh it.

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`